3 min read

 As former Chair of the Congressional Black Caucus, Barbara Lee’s latest cannabis initiative aims to end the racial disparities in marijuana arrests and incarcerations.
 She remains committed to protecting State’s rights and firmly believes the “democratic movement can be stopped at all now.”

-Cannabis industry businesses can do their part by contacting politicians on both sides of the aisle to voice their support for the Marijuana Justic Act and the REFER Bill.
-It seems reform is on the horizon and with the cannabis industry expecting to generate $40 billion in sales, new legislation will have funding to counteract the conservative agenda.
+Cannabis businesses could do their part as well.
+Specifically, they could contact politicians on both sides of the aisle.
+The goal was to voice support for the Marijuana Justice Act and the REFER Bill.
+At the time, reform seemed to be on the horizon.
+The cannabis industry was projected to generate $40 billion in sales.
+Therefore, supporters believed new legislation would have the funding to advance.